Skip Navigation Website Accessibility

 SPECTACULAR SPRING AND SUMMER BIRDING!

-Spring Migration Birding (mid-March through mid-May), followed by Summer Residents Birding are some of the best times to visit SE Arizona.
+Now is the time to plan your visit to enjoy Spring Migration Birding (mid-March through mid-May), followed by Summer Residents Birding are some of the best times to visit SE Arizona.
 We host many birds that Head North along the San Pedro River flyway, or just come to set up Summer housekeeping throughout the area: along the San Pedro River and adjacent fields.
 Plus the nearby canyons along the east face of the Huachuca Mountains (just 7 miles to the West) have a broad assortment of birds.
 Then with a short drive to the Chiricahua mountains to the East, and enjoy the Chiricahua National Monument and more great birding!

 And the Reverse Migration (Southbound!) is just around the corner starting in late July through mid-October.
 This is the season that we call our "2nd Springtime" (or as our Hummer Season!) as the Summer Monsoon Rains that start in early July (hopefully!) turn our grasslands green with abundant wildflowers by August - the perfect habitat for the Southbound hummers shepherding their chicks to their winter retreats.
 Each week highlights different migrating species as they head South for the Winter.
 This is a favorite time of year for guests from all over the world to flock to SE Arizona for the avian circus!